ethereum-optimism/design-docs/protocol/l1-upgrades.md

 ## Identifying OP Chains by the SystemConfig

-We will use the `SystemConfig` as theunique identifier for each OPChain, and get the contract addresses from it.
+We will use the `SystemConfig` as the unique identifier for each OPChain, and get the contract addresses from it.
 The custom logic required for the two non-standard proxy types will be handled in the OPCM contract, and does not require tracking the proxy type (as currently done in the `ProxyAdmin`), since it is known already for each contract, ie. the only non-standard Proxies are